ZhenyingZhu/StudyNotes/SystemDesign.md

 Function requirements

 1. Account: Passenger: create a account with credit card.
 Driver: driver verification
-2. passenger see her locationand nearby drivers
+2. passenger see her location and nearby drivers
 3. passenger request a ride: pick up location and destination address
 4. passenger see ETA
 5. passenger see previous trips